IBM/CodeEngine/thumbnail/README.md

 are pieces of code that will run once and then exit when done - unlike applications that wait for additional work to come in via HTTP requests.
-In this case we've moved the `MakeThumbnail` logic out of the webapp and into a seperate container image - which, if you're interested, you can see by looking at [`v2/job.go`](v2/job.go).
+In this case we've moved the `MakeThumbnail` logic out of the webapp and into a separate container image - which, if you're interested, you can see by looking at [`v2/job.go`](v2/job.go).
 Like the other images, it's been pre-built for you so all we need to do is create our batch job.